apache/spark/BREEZE.rst

     * Setup local virtualenv with ``breeze setup-virtualenv`` command
     * Setup autocomplete for itself with ``breeze setup-autocomplete`` command

-Note that the below environment interaction is by default with the CI image.
-If you want to use production image for those commands you need to add ``--production-image`` flag.

-Note that you also should not run both (CI and production) environments simultaneously, as they are using the same docker-compose configuration which for example contain the link to the database, port mapping, etc.

 Entering Breeze CI environment
 ------------------------------